-Jason Rezaian seeks restitution from Iran for imprisonment
+Post reporter seeks restitution from Iran for imprisonment

-WASHINGTON (AP) — Washington Post reporter Jason Rezaian says he was arrested by Iranian authorities, subjected to a sham trial and held for 18 months purely as a way to gain leverage over the American government in nuclear negotiations.
+WASHINGTON (AP) — Washington Post reporter Jason Rezaian told a federal court on Tuesday that he was arrested by Iranian authorities, subjected to a sham trial and held for 18 months purely as a way to gain leverage over the American government in nuclear negotiations.

-Rezaian testified Tuesday in federal court as part of a multimillion dollar lawsuit against the Islamic Republic.
+Rezaian, 43, testified as part of a multimillion dollar lawsuit against the Islamic Republic.
+He told the court his interrogators forced him to confess to spying under extreme psychological duress.
+He also testified that his interrogators made it clear he was being used as a political bargaining chip and that he would be released “when the Americans give us what we want.”

-Rezaian was arrested in July 2014 and spent 18 months in jail, including nearly 50 days in solitary confinement.
+The child of an Iranian father and American mother, Rezaian holds dual citizenship.
+The Iranian government, however, does not recognize dual citizenship and has frequently targeted dual citizens with espionage-related charges.
+Rezaian, who was The Post’s Tehran bureau chief at the time, said he believes he was targeted simply because “I was a high-profile dual national Iranian citizen.”

-He was released in January 2016 as part of a prisoner swap on the day the nuclear accord between Iran and global powers was implemented.
-Rezaian testified that he was repeatedly told by his interrogators he would be released “when the Americans give us what they want.”
+Rezaian and his Iranian-born wife, Yeganeh Salehi, were arrested on July 22, 2014.
+She was released after two months, but Rezaian spent 18 months in jail, including nearly 50 days in solitary confinement.
+He was released on Jan.
+16, 2016, as part of a mass prisoner swap on the day the nuclear accord between Iran and global powers was implemented.

 Most Read Nation & World Stories